electron/electron/docs/tutorial/devtools-extension.md

 ### What should I do if a DevTools Extension is not working?

-Fist please make sure the extension is still being maintained, some extensions can not even work for recent versions of Chrome browser, and we are not able to do anything for them.
+First please make sure the extension is still being maintained, some extensions can not even work for recent versions of Chrome browser, and we are not able to do anything for them.